rgolubtsov/customers-api-proto-lite-vlang-veb/README.md

 0
 ```

-To stop a running container of the microservice at any time, simply issue the following command:
+To stop a running container of the microservice gracefully at any time, simply issue the following command:

 ```
 $ sudo docker stop api-lite-v; echo $?